What’s Covered in this Athene Annuity Review?

 There are many key factors that you need to consider when you are deciding whether or not an annuity is right for you.
 But, regardless of the type of annuity, you are thinking about, as well as where you may purchase it from, all annuities should be considered as long-term endeavors.

 In the case of the Ascent annuity, you can certainly be assured that your principal is protected – even in a market that is moving downward.
 You will also have the opportunity for a higher return than that of a regular fixed annuity.
 And, when you are ready to convert your funds over into an income stream, you can count on a guaranteed lifetime cash flow, provided you choose the lifetime option.

 But, even though there are some nice features about the Athene Ascent fixed indexed annuity, this particular product may still fall short – and quite frankly, there may be some better options out there for you.

 Need Any Additional Information About the Athene Ascent Fixed Indexed Annuity?
-See Any Mistakes that Need Correcting?
+See Any Mistakes In This Athene Annuity Review That Need Correcting?

-We realize that this annuity review ran somewhat long – and for that, we do appreciate you sticking with us to the end.
-Our thought, though, is that we would much rather provide you with “too much” detail, as versus not enough.
-So, if you happened to find this annuity review helpful, please forward it on to anyone else who you feel might also benefit from the information.
+We realize that this Athene annuity review ran somewhat long – and for that, we do appreciate you sticking with us to the end.
+Our thought, though, is that we would much rather provide you with “too much” detail regarding this fixed index annuity’s pros and cons, as versus not enough.
+So, if you happened to find this Athene annuity review helpful, please forward it on to anyone else who you feel might also benefit from the information.